centreon/centreon-documentation/versioned_docs/version-23.10/reporting/installation.md

   (report scheduler, ETL, standard reports).
 It must be installed on a server dedicated to reporting processes.

 The installation of the database must be done at the same time.
-We strongly recommend installing the MariaDB database on the reporting server for performance & isolation reasons.
+We strongly recommend installing the MariaDB database on the reporting server, for performance and isolation reasons.

 ## Prerequisites